raymondEhlers/alice-jet-hadron/README.md

 The tests can be executed via `pytest -l testName.py` and all tests can be run via `pytests -l tests/`.
 Note that `-l` is also known as `--showlocals` and will print the local variables when a test fails.

+## Testing with coverage

+Using the `coverage` package to better code coverage, run the test with `pytest -l --cov=JetHAnalysis tests/`.

 ## Developing tests

 A few things to keep in mind when developing tests: